-In accordance with a resolution of the Annual Shareholders' Meeting, the total amount of basic compensation, stock-based compensation and bonuses shall not exceed 600 million yen per year for directors and 150 million yen per year for auditors.
+In accordance with a resolution of the Annual Shareholders' Meeting, the total amount of basic compensation, stock-based compensation and bonuses shall not exceed 600 million yen per year for directors and 150 million yen per year for Audit & Supervisory Board members.

-[Support Structure for Outside Directors and Outside Auditors]
+[Support Structure for External Directors and External Audit & Supervisory Board Members]

-Certain staff members of the Secretary Office are responsible for providing support to outside directors and outside auditors.
-In addition, the Legal Unit (Secretariat of Board of Directors) and the Auditor's Office (Secretariat of Board of Auditors) are also responsible for providing support to outside directors and outside auditors.
-This responsibility involves complying with requests from outside directors or outside auditors to provide and explain information about Fujitsu or the entire Fujitsu Group that is required for management oversight or audits.
+Certain staff members of the Secretary Office are responsible for providing support to external directors and external Audit & Supervisory Board members.
+In addition, the Legal Unit (Secretariat of Board of Directors' meeting) and the Audit & Supervisory Board Members' Office (Secretariat of Audit & Supervisory Board meetings) are also responsible for providing support to external directors and external Audit & Supervisory Board members.
+This responsibility involves complying with requests from external directors and external Audit & Supervisory Board members to provide and explain information about Fujitsu or the entire Fujitsu Group that is required for management oversight or audits.
 Depending on the information, relevant business unit managers are made available to provide additional explanations.
-We also provide a dedicated webpage for all board members (directors and auditors) to use to access and discuss material relevant to Board of Directors' meetings, such as agenda items, before meetings are held in order to allow board members to gain a proper understanding of the material.
+We also provide a dedicated webpage for all board members (directors and Audit & Supervisory Board members) to use to access and discuss material relevant to Board of Directors' meetings, such as agenda items, before meetings are held in order to allow board members to gain a proper understanding of the material.

-The above measures are intended to provide indirect support to help outside directors and outside auditors provide effective management oversight and auditing of the execution of duties throughout the entire Fujitsu Group by facilitating mutual communication during internal audits, statutory audits, and accounting audits.
+The above measures are intended to provide indirect support to help external directors and external Audit & Supervisory Board members provide effective management oversight and auditing of the execution of duties throughout the entire Fujitsu Group by facilitating mutual communication during internal audits, statutory audits, and accounting audits.

-2. Issues Relating to Functions for Business Execution, Auditing, Oversight, Nominating, and Compensation Decisions Overview of Current Structure (Overview of Current Corporate Governance Structure)
+Issues Relating to Functions for Business Execution, Auditing, Oversight, Nominating, and Compensation Decisions (Overview of Current Corporate Governance Structure)